 My favourite example of this is the scene in which Tyrion and Bronn question Poddric about his afternoon at the brothel.
 It’s funny and it’s a welcome and satisfying reprieve from the high stakes schemes and battles.

-Are you excited for the final seasons of Game of Thrones?
+Are you excited for the final season of Game of Thrones?